NOTE: This is a guest post by Gabi Ancarola of The Tiny Book.

 This picturesque, green village is home to a stunning landscape of mountain springs, olive groves, and Mediterranean vegetation, and it enjoys a privileged upper position overlooking the Mirabello Bay.
 Kalo Chorio is known for the several Cretan tavernas, perfect to taste some of Crete’s most authentic dishes made with fresh local products.

 To reach Kalo Chorio from Almyros you will need to drive along the coastal road towards the East for about 10 kilometers.
 Kalo Chorio is located just above the area of Istron, home to the next beach you will visit later today.

 So, enough said, Kalo Chorio shall be the place of choice for lunch.
 Kavousanos is a family-run taverna, famous in Crete both for their heartwarming hospitality and their Cretan flavors.
 As a regular visitor, I never get tired of recommending their swordfish and their Mediterranean salads seasoned with delicious homemade extra virgin olive oil.

 After a restoring lunch and some time spent wandering the alleys of the village, it’s time to get back on the road to check the next beach.

-Voulisma, also known as Golden Beach, is one of Crete’s most stunning beaches, and it’s definitely my favorite beach in the East.
+Voulisma, also known as Golden Beach, is one of Crete’s most stunning beaches, and it’s my favorite beach in the East.

-Its central position on the Mirabello Gulf makes it easy to visit either if you’re staying in Agios Nikolaos (12 km away) or in the southern city of Ierapetra (22 km away).
+Its central position on the Mirabello Gulf makes it easy to visit either if you’re staying in Agios Nikolaos (12 km away) or the southern city of Ierapetra (22 km away).

 This beach is surrounded by extremely lush vegetation, shady trees, and shrubs, and its main attraction remains the stunning turquoise waters as well as the extremely fine white sand.